amal-ghamdi/CUQI-Book-test/chapter01/run_mini_book.md

 You can download each notebook by clicking on the download button at the  top-right corner of the notebook, then run it on your local machine.

-Alternative to using the download button, you can clone the book repository and run the notebooks on your local machine.
+An alternative to using the download button, you can clone the book repository and run the notebooks on your local machine.
 To clone it using command line tools, run the following command inside the directory where you want to clone the repository:
 ```bash
 git clone https://github.com/CUQI-DTU/CUQI-Book.git
 ```